Rousseau-Team/sublyme/README.md

 ### Prerequisites
-A GPU is recommended for large datasets for the embedding computation step.
+A GPU is recommended to compute embeddings for large datasets.

 The full list of dependencies can be found in [requirements.txt](https://github.com/Rousseau-Team/sublyme/blob/main/requirements.txt).